Gartcosh

 Gartcosh (Gart Cois) is a village in North Lanarkshire, Scotland.
 The village lies about 8 mi east of Glasgow, and about 1 mi northwest of the town of Coatbridge.

 According to a 2012 estimate, the population of Gartcosh was 2,130 people.
-Expansion of the village including 300 homes in the Heathfield Park estate built by Redrow Homes and new developments by Oak NGate (Gartloch Avenue/Bishop Loch), Avant Homes (Johsnton Loch) and Bellway Homes (Oakwood) have increased the population.
+Expansion of the village including 300 homes in the Heathfield Park estate built by Redrow Homes and new developments by Oak NGate (Gartloch Avenue/Bishop Loch), Avant Homes (Johnston Loch) and Bellway Homes (Oakwood) have increased the population.

 History

 Blaeu's map based on Pont's original "Glasgow and the county of Lanark" map depicting Gartcaiſh amongst others.

 The name Gartcosh might be derived perhaps from the Gaelic gart meaning 'field' and cos meaning 'hollow'.
 Alternatively 'enclosure of the foot' has been suggested.
 Several old documents show Gartcosh (spelled Gartcash), including maps by Timothy Pont, Forrest, and William Roy.

 Though originally an agricultural village, Gartcosh is better known for its role in Scottish industry.
 In the early 19th century there were a number of mines in the local area, and the first railway to service Gartcosh was used to transport coal to Glasgow.
 By 1837 there was a railway station, or to be more accurate a stopping place as there were no platforms or waiting rooms.